 Wander into Wellness

-The mission of Natural Wanders is to cultivate a deeper connection and restore our relationships with nature, community and ourselves.
+The mission of Natural Wanders is to cultivate a deeper connection with nature, community and Self.

 Forest Bathing and Nature Therapy Walks

 - Workshops and Wellness Retreats